ethereum-optimism/community-hub/src/docs/users/withdrawal.md

      </div>

    * Set an amount that is available in your account.
-Click **MAX** if you want to deposit your entire balance.
+Click **MAX** if you want to withdraw your entire balance.

      <div style="display:inline-block">
      <img src="../../assets/docs/users/withdraw/withdraw-form-c.png" alt="Withdrawal form" width="40%" style="float:left">